StefanoGenettiUniTN/appa-chinquinaria/scripts/README.md

 Typical workflow:
 1. Use bulk download scripts to acquire raw datasets from online sources.
-2. Aggregate and format downloaded data as needed for analysis.
-3. Validate data integrity using provided test scripts.

 ## Notes

 - All scripts are written in Python and require standard scientific libraries (pandas, numpy, requests, etc.).
 - Some scripts may require API credentials or configuration files (see documentation and comments).
 - Output datasets are intended for use in subsequent pre-processing and modeling modules.

 For further details on integration with the overall data pipeline, refer to the main project documentation.

+---

+**Extensive guides and step-by-step instructions for data acquisition, curation, and analysis are provided in the `./docs` directory.**